alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

     self.provider.save_full_config(conf)
 ```

-In brief, we load our `tf.data.Dataset` as defined previously in our `DATA` mode.
-Then, make some sample formats to send to our UI, or "frontend".
+In brief, we load the `tf.data.Dataset` as defined previously in the `DATA` mode.
+Then, make some sample formats to send to the UI, or "frontend".
-Note it also calls two(2) other utility functions called...
+Note it also calls 2 other utility functions called:

 #### Function: `self.get_token_translation`